sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-opensky-network.md

 First-time users should obtain a feeder serial number.

-**NOTE: As of April 1, 2024, OpenSky is currently going through an extended database migration that has disabled new account sign-ups and emails.
-If you do not currently have an OpenSky account that can be accessed, you will not be able to run this container.
-This note will be removed when the site is working again.**

 Firstly, make sure you have registered for an account on the [OpenSky Network website](https://opensky-network.org/), and have your username on-hand.

 In order to obtain a feeder serial number, we will start a temporary container running `opensky-feeder`, which will connect to OpenSky Network and be issued a serial number.
 The temporary container will automatically be stopped and deleted after 60 seconds.